Aircraft Structure

 Parts of Aircraft

-• Power plant creating thrust
+- Power plant that provides thrust

 PARTS OF AN AIRCRAFT